oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 ### About this Lab

 If you just created a new Cloud account following the instructions in Getting Started, you might want to wait before you attempt to create Visual Builder and VB Studio instances.
 It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned and for the navigation menu to show.
 If you already have a Cloud account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *Note: If you log in using an Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.*

-> **Note:** To successfully provision Visual Builder and VB Studio instances using a Free Tier account, you need an Oracle Cloud account with active credits.
-If you don't have credits, you'll need to upgrade to a paid account.
-See [Oracle Cloud Infrastructure Free Tier](https://www.oracle.com/cloud/free/#always-free) for details.

 ### Objectives